Danielle-Higgins/astropic/README.md

   <img width="400" src="https://github.com/Danielle-Higgins/astropic/blob/main/img/astropic-preview2.png">
 </p>

 Are you a fan of Astronomy?
 AstroPic allows you to select a date and depending on which date you choose, it will show you the picture from that day.
-You'll know the title and will recieve a breif explanation on what the image is!
+You'll know the title and will receive a brief explanation on what the image is!

 ## Tech Used